wicksipedia/wicksipedia/README.md

 ---

 I am a seasoned Solution Architect from SSW, a software consultancy, with a knack for DevOps, Scrum, Azure, GitHub, Azure DevOps, .NET, and Angular.

+I am also the PM for [TinaCMS](https://tina.io) the world's leading open-source, headless CMS that is powered by Markdown and GitHub.

 My mission is to leverage technology to make the world a better place for my two awesome daughters.

 ### 🎯 Quick Facts